-Factoring all of the above into consideration and somehow I still can’t see myself returning to the front-facing world of work anytime soon.
+Factoring all of the above into consideration, somehow I still can’t see myself returning to the front-facing world of work anytime soon.
 It’s not because I can afford to stay at home either, far from it.

-So what is it that makes working from home the right option for me (and possibly you)?
+So what is it that makes working from home the right option for me?

 What are the downsides of working from home?

-I’m a prophet of doom for the most part so I always look at the downsides first.
-Plus, that way, I’m left with the positives ringing in my ears as I contemplate whatever I’m trying to weigh up next.
+I always look at the downsides first.
+That way, I’m left with the positives ringing in my ears as I contemplate whatever I’m trying to weigh up next.

-There are plenty of downsides to working from home and it’d be a lie to claim otherwise.
+There are some negatives when it comes to working from home and it’d be a lie to claim otherwise.
 Freelance life is tough in many ways, not least the enforced sense of isolation that some may really struggle to get used to at first.
 If you’re used to a busy workplace environment such as an office or shop floor, the sudden shift into working for hours at a time without anyone else around can be difficult.